 Case Study Interview Questions

+Case interviews are most typically utilized in the consulting industry.
 These questions give recruiters an opportunity to observe your ability to think quickly.
-You will be presented a complex question and asked to find a solution.
+You will be presented with a complex question and asked to find a solution.
 For example:

 - How many people are using the internet right now?